martincartledge/martincartledge.github.io/concurrency-in-go-channels-mutex-race-conditions.md

 description: "Learning Go - Week 12"
 ---

-This is the twelth entry of my weekly series _Learning Go_.
-Last week I talked about [using Goroutines and WaitGroups]() to make use of concurrent patterns in Go.
-This week I will continue to expand on the topic of concurrency by showung you how to use a few more useful features of Go: _Channels and Mutex_.
-I will also walk you through how you can idenitfy and fix potential race conditions in your code.
+This is the twelfth entry of my weekly series _Learning Go_.
+Last week I talked about [using Goroutines and WaitGroups](https://www.martincartledge.io/concurrency-in-go-goroutines-and-wait-groups/) to make use of concurrent patterns in Go.
+This week I will continue to expand on the topic of concurrency by showing you how to use a few more useful features of Go: _Channels and Mutex_.
+I will also walk you through how you can identify and fix potential race conditions in your code.
 Let's get to it!

 ## Channels